$T\bar T$ and LST

 In the background \interpolatebh\ there is a competition between $f_{\EE}$ and $f_1$.
-When $r_0\ll r_1$, the horizon of the black hole is deep inside the $AdS_3$ region, and the solution \interpolatebh\ is given by the BTZ black hole one to a good approximation.
+For a low mass black hole, $r_0\ll r_1$, the horizon of the black hole is deep inside the $AdS_3$ region, and the solution \interpolatebh\ is given by the BTZ black hole one to a good approximation.
 Hence, the entropy is given by the Cardy entropy with $c=6kp$.
-When $r_0\gg r_1$, the horizon is deep inside the linear dilaton region, the solution is given to a good approximation by the $SL(2,\IR)/U(1)$ black hole times $S^1$, and the entropy exhibits Hagedorn growth.
+For large black hole mass, $r_0\gg r_1$, the horizon is deep inside the linear dilaton region, the solution is given to a good approximation by the $SL(2,\IR)/U(1)$ black hole times $S^1$, and the entropy exhibits Hagedorn growth; see \ChakrabortySWE.

 This behavior is similar to that found in the field theory analysis \t\ (see the discussion around \entpert).
-There the transition between the $CFT_2$ and LST behavior of the entropy occurred at $\EE\sim p/b\sim pR^2/t$.
-In the gravity calculation it occurs at $r_0\sim r_1$, which means \somedefsbh, \rr, $\EE\sim pR^2/l_s^2$.
+There, the transition between the $CFT_2$ and LST behavior of the entropy occurred at $\EE\sim p/b\sim pR^2/t$.
+In the gravity calculation it occurs at $r_0\sim r_1$, which means \ChakrabortySWE, $\EE\sim pR^2/l_s^2$.
 Thus, the two calculations agree if we set the coupling $t$ to $t\sim l_s^2$.